swyxio/ai-notes/INFRA.md

 - chinchilla 67b outperforms GPT3 175b - better data and longer training
 - instructgpt 1.3b outperforms GPT3 175b - with same performance
 - 2020 https://huggingface.co/calculator/  How Big Should My Language Model Be?  ## There is an optimal time to stop training (and it's earlier than you think)
+- https://arxiv.org/pdf/2112.00861.pdf Throughout this paper we will be studying a consistent set of decoder-only Transformer language models with parameter counts ranging from about 10M to 52B in increments of 4x, and with a fixed context window of 8192 tokens and a 2 16 token vocabulary.
+For language model pre-training, these models are trained for 400B tokens on a distribution consisting mostly of filtered Common Crawl data [Fou] and internet books, along with a number of smaller distributions [GBB+20], including about 10% python code data.
+We fix the aspect ratio of our models so that the activation dimension dmodel = 128nlayer,

 ## Infrastructure